port-labs/port-docs/docs/actions-and-automations/setup-backend/gitlab-pipeline/saas.md

 <br/><br/>

 - Since we are using GitLab SaaS, the `Use self-hosted agent` option should be set to `No`.
-- Read more about the other parameters in the [webhook backend](/actions-and-automations/setup-backend/webhook/) page.
+- Read about the `Request type` in the [webhook backend](/actions-and-automations/setup-backend/webhook/#request-type---sync-vs-async) page.
+- The `Method` field should be set to `POST`.
 - The `Endpoint URL` field should be filled with the webhook URL you create in GitLab (see below).

 :::tip Create action/automation via API